 I calmed down and went back to read the catalogue from the beginning……and bingo!
 There it was, No. 24, with the name of the artist and her subject (though printed as Gavell, not Cavell).
 How lucky was that?

 Is it possible that the painting is hanging in a Hobart home?
-I would dearly love to know, as would Stella Marks’ grandson Anthony Petiffer, who lives in the UK.
-Until I contacted him recently Anthony was unaware that the portrait existed.
+I would dearly love to know, as would Stella Marks’ grandson Anthony Pettifer, who lives in the UK.
+Below is a self-portrait by Stella.